pinecone-io/canopy/README.md

 # context-engine

+Context Engine is a tool that allows you to build RAG applications using your own data.
+It is built on top of Pinecone, the world's most powerfull vector database.

-## How to install and run the demo
+## How to install

 1. clone the repo and cd into it
 ```bash